grrrwaaa/gct753/src/pages/cellular.md

 Can there be continuous space automata?
 If time were also continuous, they would simply be differential equations.

-## Reaction Diffusion
+#### Reaction Diffusion

 The reaction-diffusion model was proposed by Turing to describe embryo development and pattern-generation; it is still used today in CG.
-[Turing, A. The Chemical Basic for Morphogenesis.](http://www.dna.caltech.edu/courses/cs191/paperscs191/turing.pdf)
+[Turing, A. The Chemical Basic for Morphogenesis.](http://www.dna.caltech.edu/courses/cs191/paperscs191/turing.pdf).
+RD systems and other differential equation systems can be approximated using continuous automata.

 ![The Gray-Scott parameter map](img/xmorphia-parameter-map.jpg)

 One approach to simulating RD using CA is the *Gray-Scott* model, as described in [Pearson, J. E. Complex Patterns in a Simple System](http://arxiv.org/pdf/patt-sol/9304003.pdf).
 There is [a wonderful archive of this model at this webpage](http://mrob.com/pub/comp/xmorphia/), including many great video examples of the [u-skate world](http://www.youtube.com/watch?v=F5oKgVZ6bTk), and even [u-skate in 3D](http://www.youtube.com/watch?v=B03lcPEmSOQ).

-## Statistical models
+### Statistical and unbounded state models

 The *Ising model* of ferromagnetism in statistical mechanics can also be simulated in a *Monte Carlo* fashion.
 Each site (cell) has either positive or negative spin (we can encode that as 0 or 1 value).
 At each time step, consider a site at random, and evaluate the probability of changing state.
 If changing state moves the site toward energetic equilibrium with neighbors (determined according to the Hamiltonian of the site) , then the change is made.
 Otherwise, the change is made only with a small probability that is dependent on the energetic difference and overall temperature.
 Thus at high temperatures, the system remains noisy, while at low temperatures it gradually self-organizes into all sites with equal spin.

 It is also related to the *contact process* model, which has been used to simulate the spread of infection: infected sites become healthy at a constant rate, while healthy sites become infected at a rate proportional to the number infected neighbors.
 This can be extented to multiple states for a multitype contact process.
 The *voter model* similarly simulates the changing of opinion in social groups.

-The siteular *Potts model* (also known as the *Glazier-Graner* model) generalizes these to allow more than two site states, and in some cases, an unbounded number of possible site states; however it still utilizes the notion of statistical movement toward neighbor equilibrium to drive change, though the definition of a local Hamiltonian.
+The cellular *Potts model* (also known as the *Glazier-Graner* model) generalizes these to allow more than two site states, and in some cases, an unbounded number of possible site states; however it still utilizes the notion of statistical movement toward neighbor equilibrium to drive change, though the definition of a local Hamiltonian.
 Variations have been used to model grain growth, foam, fluid flow, chemotaxis, biological cells, and even the developmental cycle of whole organisms.
 Note that in this field, the term *cell* is used not to refer to a site on the lattice, but to a whole group of connected sites that share the same state.
 So in modeling foam, a *cell* represents a single bubble, and is made of one or more *sites*.
 Most changes therefore happen at the boundaries between these cells.

 ## Some samples of CA art